 Since my grandmother had Multiple Chemical Sensitivity (MCS) from an overexposure to weedkiller, (a health problem that many doctors didn't believe existed during the '80s) I'm probably more likely than most to believe people when they tell me something that most people think is benign has made them ill.
 But if you've been following any of the recent spate of medical shows set in past eras (Cinemax's "The Knick," BBC's "London Hospital"), you know that many health issues thought nonexistent (especially health problems particular to women) in 1900 or 1920 are well known now.
 I believe we still have more to learn.

 So when someone says they are "allergic to technology," it might sound crazy, but there might be some truth to what they are experiencing.
-Some folks are the proverbial canary in the coal mine for all of us, after all, and it's worth investigating their illnesses, some of which are detailed (and verified) below.
+Some folks are the proverbial canary in the coal mine for all of us.

 Cellphone allergies have long been known as a kind of contact dermatitis, or skin rash (the British Medical Association calls it Mobile Phone Dermatitis), due to the nickel that's used to make most cellphones.
 Nickel allergies are pretty common, and so if someone spends a lot of time talking on their phone, they might see red bumps on their cheek or neck; if they text, they might break out on their fingers instead.